Le Quesnoy: Le Quesnoy in World War I

 The New Zealand monument commemorating the liberation of Le Quesnoy.

 The town was taken on 23 August 1914 by German troops and suffered a harsh occupation for four years.
 The mayor of the town, Achille Carlier, was condemned for hiding wounded French and British on the arrival of German troops.
-Carlier was put on trial in Brussels.
-He was defended by a German lawyer and convicted.
+Carlier was tried by a German military court in June 1915, convicted and sentenced to five years at hard labor.
+On appeal, he was defended by Friedrich Grimm, a German lawyer, had his sentence reduced and was released in June 1916.

 After a difficult approach through the valley of the Ecaillon, the city was relieved on 4 November 1918 by New Zealand troops.
 In a major movement of British troops who had distinguished themselves in Ghissignies, Louvignies, Jolimetz and Orsinval, taking the old fortress was given to the New Zealand troops encircling the city, who followed from the west a railway track (now dismantled) and bypassed the Red Bridge Pond near Potelle.
 A garrison of 1,000 German soldiers, including many defenders beaten in Tournai, was ordered to withstand whatever happened.
 Civilians in the city were ordered to evacuate on 27 October but some remained in cellars.
 On the third refusal to surrender, including one sent by an aircraft, the New Zealand troops launched an assault on the town while preserving it.
 In the late afternoon, the New Zealand artillery and British artillery aimed at the top of the walls and confused the defenders through the use of "oil bombs".
 Some men led by 2Lt Leslie Cecil Lloyd Averill reached the ramparts of the southern sector where the remains of the sluicegate of the mill in the town and used a ladder to scale the walls.
 The New Zealanders took the town after street fighting in the early evening of 4 November 1918.
 Taking Le Quesnoy and neighbouring communities opened the door to the Sambre Gap, that is: the way to Belgium and Germany which precipitated the defeat of Germany.